freelawproject/judge-pics/README.md

 ### How reliable is the service?

 Very.
 It uses AWS S3 with CloudFront as a CDN.
-That gives us a LOT of of nines.
+That gives us a LOT of nines.

 ### What about versioning?

 Over time, we will be adding more photos to these collections.
 These will arrive as updates to the Python package and as new photos in the service.
 We expect these to be generally backwards compatible, but if we need to break compatibility, we will do so by bumping the Python package to version 3.x, and changing the URL of the images to contain v3 instead of v2.

-We see no reason why past URLs will ever change.
+We see no reason why past URLs will ever change, though we may clean up photos in place by doing better crops or supplying a more recent photo, etc.

 ### So this is a free service?
 Huh?